kevinadhiguna/wifi-sploit/README.md

 <br />

+## About

+-Originally maded for `python2` but now it runs using `pyhon3` too.
+-Originally it was maded for router's login pages but it works fine in any login page site, even on internet.

 ## Prerequisites

 1. Your laptop/computer must be **connected to the Wi-Fi** network whose router or site login page will be pentested.